OSCA-Kampala-Chapter/autobot/README.md

 The currently supported bot platform is telegram.
 The bot layer provides a thin pythonic layer over the telegram API.
 So familiarity with the telegram bot api is important before using this wrapper.
 The telegram bot api is documented [here](https://core.telegram.org/bots/api)

 First thing you need to do is create a bot account and get it's token.
 For details on how to do that, you can read [here](https://core.telegram.org/bots#how-do-i-create-a-bot).
 After getting you token, you can now use autobot to interact with your telegram bot.
-Here's how.
+Here's how, let's make a simple echo program that echos back to the sender the message they've sent to us
 ```python
 import asyncio
 from autobot.telegram.context import Context